NateyJayBee/fanuctpp/README.md

 Release:
-    Created label webview and command to open it Created ctrl+click definition to open filename if in same directory as current file
+    Created label webview and command to open it Created ctrl+click definition to open filename if it's in the same directory as current file

 Fanuctpp pre-release 0.0.1